Skip to footer content

 Creating searchable PDFs embeds invisible text layers behind scanned images, enabling full-text search while preserving the original document's appearance.
 This capability is essential for archival projects where original formatting must remain intact, for legal discovery that requires keyword searches across document collections, and for compliance documentation that mandates both visual authenticity and text accessibility.
 The resulting files maintain visual fidelity while supporting copy, paste, and search operations.

 Barcode and QR code reading integrated within OCR passes allows single-scan capture of both textual and encoded data.
-IronOCR uniquely includes this capability without additional libraries, simplifying inventory management, logistics tracking, and document identification workflows where documents contain both printed text and machine-readable codes.
+IronOCR includes this capability without additional libraries through over 20 barcode and QR formats, simplifying inventory management, logistics tracking, and document identification workflows where documents contain both printed text and machine-readable codes.
 The unified approach reduces complexity compared to coordinating separate OCR and barcode scanning libraries.

 Language detection and mixed-language support handle documents containing multiple languages without requiring manual specification.
-IronOCR can process a document containing English body text, French quotations, and German references in a single pass, correctly recognizing each language segment.
-This capability proves valuable for academic papers, international contracts, and multilingual correspondence.
+IronOCR can process a document containing English body text, French quotations, and German references in a single pass through reading multiple languages, correctly recognizing each language segment.
+This capability is valuable for academic papers, international contracts, and multilingual correspondence.
+Advanced users can even train custom fonts or use custom language files for specialized requirements.

 Selecting OCR software for Windows 10 requires balancing accuracy requirements, integration needs, budget constraints, and workflow complexity.
 Each solution in this comparison serves distinct use cases effectively.